An applicant for licensure must:

 (iii) a description of the applicant's education and training, including a list of degrees received from educational institutions;

-(iv) the applicant's work history for the six years preceding the application, including the number of hours worked;
+(iv) the applicant's work history for the six years preceding the application;

 (v) a list of all credentials currently and previously held in Minnesota and other jurisdictions;